-Tributes have poured in from the world of showbusiness for Lou Reed, the American musician and frontman of rock band Velvet Underground, who has died at 71.
+Lou Reed, the American musician and frontman of seminal rock band Velvet Underground, has died.

-Reed, responsible for the likes of Walk On The Wild Side and Perfect Day, had a life-saving liver transplant earlier this year.
+The 71-year-old, responsible for the likes of Walk on the Wild Side and Perfect Day, had undergone treatment for a life-saving liver transplant earlier this year.

-He died in New York yesterday morning of a liver-related ailment, his agent confirmed.
+He died of a liver-related ailment, his agent confirmed tonight.

 The Velvet Underground, who were active in the 1960s and 1970s, became known for their fusion of art and music, including collaborations with the godfather of Pop Art, Andy Warhol.